Identification

 In 2023, an amendment was made to the Refugee Law and a provision was added according to which in the event of the applicant’s refusal to consent to an examination, the person in question shall be presumed to be an adult.
 At any subsequent stage, the applicant shall have the right to submit additional evidence as to their age and/or to request a medical examination to determine their age, which the Asylum Service must examine.[20]
 The provision is intended to address possible abuse of the system where adult applicants may falsely be claiming to be minors, however concerns were raised by the Commissioner for the Rights of the Child, UNHCR, and national NGOs on the necessity of the provision and whether it is in line with EU and International Law and standards.[21]

 In practice, not all unaccompanied children are sent for an age assessment.
-In 2023, of the 957 applications submitted by UASC, 188 were referred for an age assessment[17] which is an increase from 2022, however it is not clear whether this is a result of the above-mentioned amendment to the Law.
+In 2024, of the applications submitted by UASC, 191 were referred for an age assessment[22] which is an increase from 2022 and 2023, however it is not clear whether this is a result of the above-mentioned amendment to the Law.
 Those for whom there are doubts will first have an interview, considered by the authorities as a psychosocial assessment, to determine if they should be sent for medical examinations.
 The psychosocial assessment is carried out by an Asylum Service caseworker, in the presence of a social worker/guardian and it mostly consists of taking down facts to assess whether these are consistent with the claim of being underage.
 The caseworker carrying out the assessment must have received training for this purpose but is not necessarily a qualified social worker or psychologist.
-The assessment also includes questions related to the asylum application.[18]
+The assessment also includes questions related to the asylum application.[23]
 In Dublin cases, a child may be sent for medical examination when the country to which they are to transfer requires a medical age assessment as part of the examination of the Dublin request.
 The medical examination is comprised of a wrist X-ray, a jaw-line X-ray, and a dental examination.
 A clinical examination by an endocrinologist to determine the stage of development, upon consent of the child, is also mentioned in the procedure.
-However, in practice such an examination is not used due to the invasive nature.[19]
+However, in practice such an examination is not used due to the invasive nature.[24]

 Doctors carrying out the dental examinations have been trained by the EUAA.
 However, the training of all professionals carrying out age assessments does not seem to be ongoing and it is not clear if any of the doctors have since changed or if there has been further training.[25]